 (prediction or predicted classification) to the nodes for Classification

-match those in the data file used to build the models (this is particularly
+the data file used to build the models (this is particularly important

-important for the deployment of neural networks, which will rely on this
+for the deployment of neural networks, which will rely on this information).

-information).
-Also, when using numeric variables with text values as categorical
+Also, when using numeric variables with text values as categorical predictors

-predictors or dependent variables, ensure that consistent coding is used
+or dependent variables, ensure that consistent coding is used throughout

 text variables or text values in data miner projects; a detailed technical

-discussion of this issue, and the manner in which STATISTICA
+discussion of this issue, and the manner in which Statistica Data Miner

 with Text Variables and Text Values: Ensuring Consistent Coding.